 David Prentice is vice president and research director of CLI.
 Prentice is an anti-abortion biochemist who has used his work in the field to advocate against research using stem cells and fetal tissue.
 In 2018, after failing to adequately disclose his ties to CLI, he testified before Congress that “ample scientific alternatives [to fetal tissue research] exist” and that such research is no longer needed — claims which notable scientists have sharply denied, including a researcher whose work Prentice cited to prove his point.

 Dr. Tara Sander Lee

-Tara Sander Lee is an associate scholar at CLI.
+Tara Sander Lee is an a Senior Fellow and the Director of Life Sciences at CLI.
 She is vehemently opposed to research using fetal tissue due to her anti-abortion and religious beliefs.
 She has written that “life begins at the moment of conception and that we are created by a sovereign god, so using human embryos or fetuses as objects and means of experimentation constitutes an assault against their dignity as human beings created by god.”
 In her 2018 congressional testimony on fetal tissue alternatives, she spread blatant misinformation.
 Sander Lee claimed “very little research being done” that relies on fetal tissue when in reality, NIH scientists have said that lifesaving research depends on it.